manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

 		After creating a symlink, you can update it, for example, rename the link or modify it to point to a new location.

 		To update a symlink, you can do either of these -
-		 - Delete the link and re-create a new one as above
+		 - Delete the link and re-create a new one as indicated earlier
 		 - Update the existing link with force

 		----